 Legislation and standards for exhibiting animals

 A number of state and national laws apply to exhibiting animals in Queensland.
-For example category C animals are also regulated under the Biosecurity Act 2014 and some aspects may apply to licensed exhibitors.
+For example category C animals are regulated under the Biosecurity Act 2014 and some aspects may apply to licensed exhibitors.
 Exhibitors are also subject to the Animal Care and Protection Act 2001 which details how animals should be cared for.

-The Exhibited Animals Act 2015 (the Act) provides for a risk-based approach to exhibiting and dealing with animals.
+The Exhibited Animals Act 2015 (the Act) supports a risk-based approach to exhibiting and dealing with animals.
 You must provide management plans demonstrating how you will meet your exhibition and dealing obligations to animal welfare, biosecurity and safety.
 For example, by documenting equivalent or better welfare outcomes than in existing recognised standards or codes of practice.

 Standards and guidelines